tartley/tartley.github.io/posts/us-civics-for-naturalization-quiz.md

 * The 15th Amendment of 1870, in the wake of the Civil War and Emancipation Proclamation, prevented the denial of voting rights based on a person's race.
-  This was effectively interpreted to mean that men of any race could vote.
+  This was effectively interpreted to mean that *men* (not women) of any race could vote.
 However, states continued to prevent the majority of African Americans in the United States from voting, via Jim Crow laws, poll taxes, literacy tests, grandfather clauses and the like.
 Only later in the 20th century were these laws ruled unconstitutional.
 * The 19th Amendment of 1920 allowed women to vote.
 However, in practice, women &mdash; who were rarely in control of independent sources of income &mdash;
   were usually still prevented from voting by the same discriminatory practices that prevented voting by poor or non-white men.
+For example, federal laws preventing banks from denying women to hold bank accounts were not passed until 1960.
+(France was a trailblazer in this, passing equivalent laws in 1881, while the UK trailed, at 1975.)
 * The 24th amendment of 1964 prohibited using a poll tax to control who could vote in federal elections.
 * The 26th amendment of 1971 lowered the voting age from 21 to 18.
 This was